KellyPared/dash_dashboard/README.md

 * pages: This directory contains modules defining the layout for different pages or sections of the application.
 * data: This directory contains data files or datasets used by the application.

+## Datasets
+The project utilizes three different datasets:

+Kaggle Dataset: This dataset is sourced from Kaggle and provides a comprehensive collection of data for analysis and visualization within the application.

+Rural Georgia Dataset: This dataset focuses on rural regions in Georgia, providing specific data points and insights relevant to those areas.

+Private School in Florida Dataset: This dataset is specific to private schools in Florida and includes information such as enrollment numbers, academic performance, and other relevant metrics.

 ## Getting Started
 To run the Dash application, follow these steps: